cloudops/cloudmc-standard-kb/en/azure-compute-service/azure-instances.md

 4.  **Instance row**

-    Each row includes that name of the instance, the power state of the instance, the name of the image from which the instance was created, and the details of the network to which it is attached.
+    Each row includes the name of the instance, the power state of the instance, the name of the image from which the instance was created, and the details of the network to which it is attached.
 Click on an entry to navigate to a page with configuration details, graphs of resource consumption, and a list of all operations for that individual instance.

 5.  **Hidden Actions menu**